ilpork/Vahti/README.md

 I try to document the project so that also those with less development experience could use it.

 Vahti is a Finnish word.
 It means guard, watch or sentry in English.

+## Contribute
+You can raise issues regarding both code and documentation.
+If you wish to contribute by making a pull request, please first raise an issue.

 ## License